santi1s/Big-Data/Data-Movement-POD/Data-Lake-Store/TSGs/User%2DDeleted-Data-Recovery.md

 3. Set Time range to the timestamp you are searching for.

-4. Set Role to the region of the data lake:
+4. Under Scoping Conditions, either set Role or Region to the region of the data lake:
-a.
-ADLUS12 - Central US
-b.
-ADLUS15 - East US 2
-c. ...
+Region is Clear
+For Role, you can use this chart: [Role by Region List](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/285440/Jarvis-for-ADLS-Gen-1?anchor='role'-values-mapping-to-region)

 5. Set KiwiAccountName contans to the name of the data lake, Path contains to the path of the affected data, and set Operation to contains "DELETE"
 ![Jarvis DELETE Operation Settings.jpg](/.attachments/Jarvis%20DELETE%20Operation%20Settings-7fca3459-a242-4ef4-bb29-01bc8056476e.jpg)